sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 ### Applying Varimax Rotation

 Having computed unrotated loadings and explained rotational indeterminacy, I now apply a rotation to the loadings.
 As an aside, given the inevitability of rotational indeterminacy, one immediate question centers around how to handle this issue.
 Unfortunately, there is no simple solution and readers interested in a historical discussion of this issue can consult chapters 10--11 of {{< citePara "mulaik2009" >}}.
 In the current case, I apply varimax rotation because it maximizes the loadings of each variable onto each principal axis (this rotation is also one of the more common ones) and allows a meaningful interpretation of the principal axes.
-In looking at Table \ref{tab:varimax-table}/Figure \ref{fig:varimax-plot}, the varimax-rotated loadings reflect the structure with which the data were generated: The wines of cabernet sauvignon and merlot load highly onto what I now call the *dinner wine drinking* principal axis and the wines of rosé and champagne load onto what I now call the *celebratory wine drinking* principal axis.
+In looking at Table \ref{tab:varimax-table}/Figure \ref{fig:varimax-plot}, the varimax-rotated loadings reflect the structure with which the data were generated: The wines of cabernet sauvignon and merlot load highly onto what I now call the *dinner wine drinking* principal axis and the wines of rosé and champagne load onto what I now call the *celebratory wine drinking* principal axis (the R and Python code below in lines <a href="#310">310--333</a> produce Table \ref{tab:varimax-table}).

 ```r {language=python}
 # compute four different rotated loadings